The Nursery and Pre-School are split into two different buildings either side of the St Joseph’s Complex on Mare Street via a Private entrance.

-Our five rooms are named after locally indigenous trees that the children see on their trips to the park: Willow Room and Hazel Room are where 1 to 2 year-olds find their feet, Elder Room, Aspen Room and Bay Room are where 2- to 3 year-olds explore their world, while Olive room is designed for the development of our 3- to 5-year-olds.
+Our five rooms are named after locally indigenous trees that the children see on their trips to the park: Willow Room and Hazel Room are where 1 to 2 year-olds find their feet, Elder Room and Aspen Room are where 2- to 3 year-olds explore their world, while Olive room and Bay Room are designed for the development of our 3- to 5-year-olds.

 Both the garden and the play area are used as outdoor classrooms with a variety of innovative learning experiences designed to feed your child’s imagination.

 In each of our six rooms we have created a stimulating and safe environment that encourages your child to explore, learn and express themselves through role play, messy play, art activities, sensory exploration and much more.
 When it’s nap time, dark curtains and comfy mats ensure your child gets their well-earned rest.

 Supporting our local community is valued highly at Maisie Poppins.
 Annually we come together as a Nursery to Donating food and other necessities to the Hackney Food Bank.

 We are delighted that we have been able to collect so generously for the last two years at Christmas.
 Moving forward, we will be adding ‘Harvest’ collections and have been building up our Parent Partnership Patron programme where in addition to our large collections from staff and families, we also give money monthly.
 Parents that have joined our patron programme also give money monthly through their direct debit scheme.
 We hope to inspire other local nurseries to do the same. https://hackney.foodbank.org.uk/give-help/partner-with-us/